Tax sale information

 - If no bidding takes place within 3 calls by the Collector (auctioneer), the City is declared the purchaser at the Upset Price.

-- The successful bidder is required to have their social insurance number or business number, as well as their corporate seal if required.
+- The successful bidder is required to have their social insurance number or business number if the bid is on behalf of a company.

-- The balance owing must be received by 12:00 pm on the day of the Tax Sale.
+- The payment must be received by 12:00 pm on the day of the Tax Sale.

 - If full payment is not received by 12:00 pm on the day of the Tax Sale, the Collector again offers the property for sale.

 The Collector is required by law to search all property titles and within 90 days after Tax Sale notify all registered charge holders shown on each property.